andrewcannan/higher-or-lower/README.md

 ## Images

-*fill in later*
-[CloudConvert](assets/images/vintage-grunge-paper-background.webp) was used to convert the background image into webp for faster loading.
+All images were sourced from [FreePik](https://www.freepik.com/), [CloudConvert](assets/images/vintage-grunge-paper-background.webp) was used to convert the images into webp for faster loading.
 <br><br>

 ## Icons